Impto-dev/license-bot/plan.md

 - ✅ Created database backup system with rotation and validation
 - ✅ Integrated automatic backups with the main application
 - ✅ Added thorough testing for all security and backup features

+## Phase 10 Accomplishments
+- ✅ Implemented bulk license generation with customizable count, prefix, and email domain
+- ✅ Created license renewal system with extension options and renewal history tracking
+- ✅ Developed analytics dashboard with charts and statistics using Express and Handlebars
+- ✅ Added comprehensive testing for all new features
+- ✅ Project ready for production deployment

 ## Tools and Technologies
 - Discord.js for bot functionality